Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson7-management.md

 # The Rhythm of the Year: Creating a Framework for Systems Librarian Work

-Margaret Alexander (UO) will present this lesson in the April 2025 Systems community call.
+Margaret Alexander (UO) presented this lesson in the April 2025 Systems community call.
-​
-<a href="https://docs.google.com/presentation/d/1RVL4C7YmzqNXUIZ4fEogyMCAw-KLyYA5/edit?usp=drive_link&ouid=115463018548598782235&rtpof=true&sd=true"> Slides</a> (Presented April 10, 2025)

 Systems Librarians spend a lot of time troubleshooting and communicating.
 Lots of reacting.
 This can become all consuming, but there are ways to construct a regular plan for your year, anchoring yourself with touchpoints and annual commitments.
 While few Systems Librarians have exactly the same job descriptions, my examples and process should be helpful to most people who work on Alma and/or Primo as the